lukemcfarlane/ember-google-map-wiki/Provided-Tools-and-Classes-(API).md

 ### Available views

-All overlay object types have one view which is used to represent, even if only in-memory, each overlay object drawn on the map.
-It is named as the object type and is extending `Ember.View`.
+Each overlay object type has a view which is used to represent it.
+The views may only be generated in memory, but they always exist and represent each overlay object drawn on the map.
+Each view is named after the particular object type it represents and extends `Ember.View`.

-Here is the list of all views available, all injected in `app/views/google-map` path:
+Here is the list of all views available.
+Each of them are injected into the `app/views/google-map` path:
 - **`marker`**
 - **`info-window`**
 - **`circle`**